 Examples of Sustainability: A Long-Term Vision

 Sustainability encourages people, politicians, and businesses to make decisions betting on the long term and taking future generations into account.
 In this way, acting sustainably encompasses a temporal framework of decades (instead of a few months or years) and considers more than the profit or loss involved in the short run.
-A couple different examples of sustainability depending on the industry can be found right ahead:
+A couple of different examples of sustainability depending on the industry can be found right ahead:

 Technology: Examples of What Is Sustainability In Technology

 The use of electronic devices is growing every day.
 Nonetheless, these devices are made of Earth minerals extracted by the mining industry.
 Mining can be a very polluting industry and the development of new sites certainly has an impact on deforestation.

 Therefore, being sustainable in the tech field has a lot to do with using your devices for a long period – so if you want to be sustainable resist you must resist switching your smartphone every other year!
 It is also about making sure you get disposed of them in a responsible way as can be very polluting if not handled properly.

 Soon, sustainability in technology will also be about how the (mostly) lithium-ion batteries of electric cars and solar panels will be disposed of.
 Companies focusing on recycling these batteries and building products whose core car be maintained and replaced for a new battery will also be the ones at the forefront.

 Fashion: Examples of Sustainability In Fashion

 Fashion, especially fast fashion, focuses on speed and low cost to frequently deliver new collections.
 Nonetheless, the problem with this industry its negative environmental impact.
 On one hand, fast-growing cotton generally requires the use of industrial, toxic chemicals (pesticides and fertilizers) that often causes soil pollution and depletion and water eutrophication.